plasmadancom/Appliance-HAT-Mini/README.md

 A Raspberry Pi Zero size I/O automation board with 2 opto-isolated quick connect power relays.
 Designed for switching high power loads such as industrial equipment or appliances.
 Ideally suited to automation or industrial control applications.

 Unlike similar products, Appliance HAT Mini does not require any screw terminals or PCB wire connections.
 Instead it uses quick connect power relays with integrated spade terminals, meaning we have more space for relays.
-Appliance HAT Mini is the only 16A capable relay HAT to include 6 relays on a single board.

 ## Features